INEQUALITY IN MUSIC:

 At the concerts, 3524 MUSICAL WORKS will be performed;

 ONLY 82 were written by women composers.

 Further details on the research:

-Out of 1445 concerts worldwide, ONLY 76 included woks by women composers.
+Out of 1445 concerts worldwide, ONLY 76 included works by women composers.

-- The orchestras included are: Royal Concertgebouw, Berliner Philarmoniker, Vienna Philharmoniker, London Symphony Orchestra, Chicago Symphony Orchestra, Los Angeles Philharmonic, Budapest Festival Orchestra, Cleveland Orchestra, Dresden Staatskapelle, Boston Symphony Orchestra, New York Philharmonic, London Philharmonic Orchestra, Vancouver Symphony Orchestra, Sydney Symphony Orchestra and São Paulo Symphony Orchestra;
+- The orchestras included are: Royal Concertgebouw, Berliner Philarmoniker, Vienna Philharmoniker, London Symphony Orchestra, Chicago Symphony Orchestra, Los Angeles Philharmonic, Bavarian Radio Symphony Orchestra, Cleveland Orchestra, Dresden Staatskapelle, Boston Symphony Orchestra, New York Philharmonic, London Philharmonic Orchestra, Vancouver Symphony Orchestra, Sydney Symphony Orchestra and São Paulo Symphony Orchestra;

 - The programs and repertoire included are from the 2018-2019 season as listed on each orchestra website and literature prior to the start of the season;

 - We took into consideration mainly the official concerts of each season.
 Gala concerts, touring and family concerts were only included when the information provided included a full programme of the pieces that will be performed;

 - Chamber music concerts were only included if they were performed by members of the orchestra.